-I'd snooped on my competitor, a big franchise.
-Naturally, the system they were using was complicated.
+The competitor I chose to snoop on was a big franchise, so naturally, the system they were using was complicated.
 But most CRM tools have different tiers depending on the size of your business and the features you'll need.
 The packages are designed to help you start small and can scale with your business as it grows.

 Making decisions that required drastic changes, like systematizing workflows, wasn't easy for me.
 Not only was it intimidating, but I also knew there would be resistance from my staff—they were used to doing things a certain way.
 But the alternative of sticking to the status quo was no longer an option.
 The opportunity cost of not switching was too high.

 It's one thing to adopt a CRM—it's another to implement it.
-Here are a few tips for how to get the most out of your CRM once you've picked one.
+Here are a few tips for how to get the most out of your CRM: